 Exclusive provider organization (EPO) plan

-A health plan that only covers services provided by doctors and hospitals within the plan’s network.
-These plans do not provide out-of-network benefits and often fall somewhere between HMOs and PPOs, both in terms of cost and access to specialists without a referral.
+A health plan that only covers services provided by doctors and hospitals within the plan’s network, but typically does not require referrals to see specialists.
+In terms of cost, EPO plans often fall somewhere between HMOs and PPOs.

 Essential health benefits